 For as much as I enjoy eating pizza, you’d think I would make it regularly.
 I don’t!
 It’s just one of those things I never really got around to mastering in all these years of home cooking.
 Last week, when I asked you what I should do with all of the figs on my overflowing fig tree, many of you asked for a fig and goat cheese pizza recipe.
 Great idea!
 But I’m not a pizza expert, not even close… and you know that I only want the best recipes on this site.
 I’m not about to experiment on you!
 So, I called for help.
-My assistant Ashley has a boyfriend, Gary, who happens to be a culinary school graduate… AND he worked in a restaurant that served lots and lots of pizza.
+My assistant Ashley’s friend Gary happens to be a culinary school graduate… AND he worked in a restaurant that served lots and lots of pizza.
 Score!
 In fact, Ashley and Gary met while working together in that very restaurant back in their home state of Indiana.
-How cute is that??

 This is Gary, peppering our pizza.
 Don’t you love his hat?

 Please excuse the drapey sheets in the background.
 My breakfast nook doubles as a photography studio.
 Don’t judge.

 I told Gary I wanted to do a goat cheese pizza with fresh figs, caramelized onions, and fresh arugula with a maple-balsamic reduction drizzled on top.
 The toppings were easy, but I needed help with the crust.
 I wanted something simple, tried and true, and THIN… we only indulge in thin crust pizza nowadays, as I like to taste the toppings more than the bread (and we can have more pieces without feeling so guilty about the carbs).
 I also like the crunchy edges of a thin crust pizza.
 Together with Gary, we came up with something super simple and scrumptious.
 Don’t fear the pizza… anybody can do this!